mattwamoto/Afiax-Employee-handbook/guides/office/kitchen.md

 ## Coffee

-We love our coffee at Made Tech.
+We love our coffee at Afiax Connected Healthcare.
 We have fresh beans regularly delivered to the office and have multiple thermos drip coffee jugs that keep coffee lovely and fresh.
 Please ensure:

  - When grinding beans that no meetings are going on in the meeting room as it's very loud and can interrupt voice calls and conversations
  - When you're done making coffee that you tidy up any spillages so the kitchen is left in a clean state